dadrian/dadrian.io/content/blog/posts/memory-safety-and-sandboxes.md

 sandbox.
 However, hardware support is required to catch the errors at runtime when there's a bug implementing the memory model for the sandbox.

-This approach risks bugs in the userland handler for managing communication[^11] between the JITed code and the runtime, however that code can be much smaller, written in a type-safe language, and potentially formally verified far easier than an entire JIT.
+This approach risks bugs in the userspace handler for managing communication[^11] between the JITed code and the runtime, however that code can be much smaller, written in a type-safe language, and potentially formally verified far easier than an entire JIT.